Android-for-Python/c4k_photo_example/README.md

 # Overview

 Four screens showing camera orientation, aspect ratio, and image capture.
-On Android `orientation = all` is available, on the desktop change the window size to change the window from landscape to portrait to simulate rotating a mobile device.
+On mobile devices, rotate the device to see different layouts.
+On the desktop change the window size to change the window from landscape to portrait to simulate rotating a mobile device.

 Available on most of the [usual platforms](https://github.com/Android-for-Python/Camera4Kivy/#tested-examples-and-platforms).